Opinion | How Trump’s epic corruption reveals hidden weaknesses in the system

 Purging civil servants.
 The White House has waged what Post reporters describe as “an unwavering four-year war on the civil servants who have operated as the backbone of the federal government for more than a century.”

 In his latest move, Trump issued an executive order to strip civil service protections from tens of thousands or even hundreds of thousands of workers, allowing them to be fired if they are deemed insufficiently loyal to him.
-Many in senior roles throughout the government, including scientists, lawyers, regulators, and health experts, could lose due process rights and even union representation.
+Many in senior roles throughout the government, including scientists, lawyers, regulators and health experts, could lose due process rights and even union representation.
 One high-ranking official resigned in protest, lamenting this effort to “replace apolitical expertise with political obeisance.”

 Twisting government functions to his own personal ends.
 The Times scoops that a criminal case against a state-owned Turkish bank, one involving fraud and violation of sanctions on Iran, became the subject of personal lobbying from Treasury Secretary Steven Mnuchin, Attorney General William P. Barr, and Trump himself.
-All of them pressured the high level prosecutor on the case to essentially let Halkbank off with a slap on the wrist; that prosecutor was eventually fired.
+All of them pressured the high-level prosecutor on the case to essentially let Halkbank off with a slap on the wrist; that prosecutor was eventually fired.

 Turkish President Recep Tayyip Erdogan had urged Trump to let the bank off the hook; perhaps he rightly assumed that the help would be lubricated by Trump’s financial interests in Turkey and his pathetic desire to please every authoritarian strongman he deals with.
 Though the case is still pending, there are many others where Trump and Barr have successfully turned the Justice Department into Trump’s personal law firm.